athomasoriginal/com.betweentwoparens/src/pages/blog-posts/000-deploy-clojurescript-to-github-pages.md

 As I noted in the beginning, this is a minimal example without 3rd party build tools, frameworks, libraries or conveniences and this the point.
 There are all kinds of routes you can take, but I hope that I have shown that ClojureScript can be an accessible tool for building static websites.

+<aside class="blog-post__note">Hopefully you did not run into any issues, but if you did please head over to <a class="blog-post__link"  target="_blank" href="https://github.com/tkjone/demo-clojurescript-gh-pages" rel="noopener noreferrer">my demo project</a> where I try to identify and help to resolve some gotchas.
+Experience something new?
+Please feel free to get in touch and I would be happy to help work through the issue with you.</aside>

 <aside>
   <h3>Footnotes</h3>
   <ol>